 - Other months: Mar–May: windy, sandstorms; Jun–Aug: hot, humid; Sep–Oct: cooler, dry; Nov–Feb: very cold.

 Walk between some of England’s loveliest villages in Autumn sunshine

 In the golden autumn light of September the Cotswolds seem to simply ooze honey.
-This land of rolling hills – ‘wolds’ – hiding wool towns and stone hamlets in their clefts and valleys has long attracted urbanites seeking an idealised English idyll.
+This land of rolling hills – ‘wolds’ – hiding wool towns and stone hamlets in their clefts and valleys has long attracted urbanites seeking an English idyll.
 Visit in September not just to miss the heaviest onslaughts of coach parties, but also to enjoy the countryside at its finest, and to admire the flaming hues at the wonderful arboreta at Westonbirt and Batsford.

-True, this is hardly an undiscovered gem; chocolate-box favourites such as Castle Combe and Bourton-on-the-Water can be thronged with tourists.
+True, this is hardly an undiscovered gem; chocolate-box favourites such as Castle Combe and Bourton-on-the-Water can be thronging with tourists.
 But it’s not hard to find peace, especially if you’re prepared to stretch your legs: a comprehensive network of footpaths laces the region, while the 102-mile (164 km) Cotswold Way runs along the escarpment, linking charming sites between Chipping Campden and Bath.